 Step #4 Create a New Python Environment

 A key feature of Anaconda is its support for multiple virtual isolated programming environments.
 Virtual environments allow you to work with specific versions of libraries or Python.
-This is helpful because, from my experience, putting everything into a single environment leads to compatibility issues sooner or later.
+ThPythonhelpful because, from my experience, putting everything into a single environment leads to compatibility issues sooner or later.

-Often the best way to solve compatibility issues is by creating a new environment where you install these specific libraries that you need for your current project.
-Virtual environments have their own packages and paths.
+Virtual environments have their packages and paths.
 Therefore, you don’t have to worry about the effect of packages on other Python environments.
+The best way to solve compatibility issues is by creating a new environment where you install these specific libraries that you need for your current project.

 The preferred way to create and manage environments in Anaconda is by using CMD terminal commands.
-As shown below, you can launch the CMD prompt from the Anaconda Navigator.
-Alternatively, there is also a graphical interface for managing environments, but I find its use rather tedious.
+You can launch the CMD prompt from the Anaconda Navigator, as shown below.
+There is also a graphical interface for managing environments, but I find its use rather tedious.